christopherthomason/CSE134B-hw5/README.md

 I decided to redesign the entire style of the site because I hated it, so I changed it from a weird bubbly design to a more sleek boxy design that I hate slightly less.
+I also updated the colors of the themes and added gradients to the main colors to make it all less ugly.